Chittagong University of Engineering & Technology: Admissions

 The Undergraduate admission test is one of the most intensive written examinations in Bangladesh.
 After completion of higher secondary education or A level, a student can submit her or his application for undergraduate admission if he/she fulfills the minimum requirements.
 According to the admission process till 2019, students with the best grades in Mathematics, Physics, and Chemistry of their higher secondary examination were allowed to sit in the admission test.
 The screening process used to allow 10,000 students to sit for the admission test, based on the cumulative sum of grade points in these four subjects.
 Students had to sit only for the written test in admission.
 They had to seat for an additional free-hand drawing test in order to get admitted in architecture.
 After the admission test, only about 890 students got admitted.
 From 2020, three public engineering universities in Bangladesh, CUET along with KUET and RUET took a combined admission test to select students for all three of them.
 Around 30,000 students competed in the admission test for 3201 seats in three universities combined.

 For admission to Masters and Postgraduate programs, candidates are required to appear in interviews and/or written tests.

 Expenses

 For international students, $500 is to be paid per semester as registration fees.
 The university also provides scholarship on the basis of their merit.

-Sheikh Kamal IT Business Incubator
+IT Business Incubator,CUET

 The Bangladesh Hi-Tech Park Authority (BHTPA) established an ICT business incubator inside Chittagong University of Engineering and Technology.
 25 acres of land was provided to the Ministry of Posts, Telecommunications and Information Technology and BHTPA inside the university campus by CUET authority.
 The project was approved by the economic department of BHTPA on 8 November 2012.

-It is now awaiting its inauguration.
+The IT incubator was inaugurated on 6 July 2022 by Prime Minister Sheikh Hasina.

+The IT Business Incubator war formerly known as Sheikh Kamal IT Business Incubator.
+Recently, Bangladesh Hi-Tech Park Authority changed the name.